elasticdl/pyrecordio/README.md

 ## Motivations

 In distributed computing, we often need to dispatch tasks to worker processes.
-Usually, a task is defined as a parition of the input data, like what MapReduce and distributed machine learning do.
+Usually, a task is defined as a partition of the input data, like what MapReduce and distributed machine learning do.

 Most distributed filesystems, including HDFS, Google FS, and CephFS, prefer a small number of big files.
-Therefore, it is impratical to create each task as a small file; instead, we need a format for big files that is
+Therefore, it is impractical to create each task as a small file; instead, we need a format for big files that is

-1. appenable, so that applications can append records to the file without updating the meta-data, thus fault tolerable,
+1. appendable, so that applications can append records to the file without updating the meta-data, thus fault tolerable,
 2. partitionable, so that applications can quickly scan over the file to count the total number of records, and create tasks each corresponds to a sequence of records.

 RecordIO is such a file format.